vdhulst/idavie_docs/docs/source/introduction.rst

 Introduction
 ============
-.. note:: The software is in active development, andd while all precautions are taken to ensure as smooth an experience as possible, some issues might still occur.
+.. note:: The software is in active development, and while all precautions are taken to ensure as smooth an experience as possible, some issues might still occur.
 We would appreciate a bug report.
 Please see :ref:`contribute` for more detail.

 The mission of iDaVIE
 -----------------------